 Since Printsocial’s inception, Autism Speaks has worked with us as part of our Print with Purpose™ program.
-This means that you have the opportunity to donate 5% of your order to this amazing organization.
+Included in this program means that you have the opportunity to donate 5% of your order to this fantastic organization.
 Here at Printsocial, we believe it’s important to share these stories so others can learn more about their causes and the impact they have on our community.

 WHAT IS AUTISM?

 According to the Autism Speaks website, autism or autism spectrum disorder, “refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviors, speech and nonverbal communication.”

 Their website explains that there are many subtypes of autism; because of this, each autistic person possesses unique strengths and challenges.